crsltd-opensource/pycrsltd/README.txt

 It is being written mostly by Jon Peirce, with support from CRS Ltd. If you would like to contribute please get in touch!

+Assuming you have python and setuptools installed already, you can install the package with the command:

+    easy_install pycrsltd